ben-blazado/CarND-Advanced-Lane-Lines/README.md

 Clone or fork this repository.

 ## Usage
-Indented user is the Udacity evaluator for this project.
-This project is intended to be used in a Jupyter Notebook.
+Intended user is the Udacity evaluator for this project.
+It is intended to be used in a Jupyter Notebook.
 Open `alf.ipynb` for examples of usage.

 ## Files
 ### Project Files